VendelinSlezak/BleskOS/README.md

 - AC97 driver supports headphone output
 - Fixed problem with resetting HDA stream
 - You can use key left and key right to move cursor in Document editor

-**Update 26**
-- I started to reviewing all code I wrote to optimize it, fix issues and upgrade it to next level.
-Today I finished reviewing folder drivers/graphic.

 ## How to try BleskOS